urob/zmk-helpers/README.md

     #define HOST_OS 1  // set to 1 for Linux, default is 0 (Windows)
     #include helper.h
     ```
-    For macOS use:
+    For macOS/Windows-Alt-Codes use:
     ```C++
-    #define HOST_OS 2  // set to 2 for macOS, default is 0 (Windows)
+    #define HOST_OS 2  // set to 2 for macOS/Windows-Alt-Codes, default is 0 (Windows)
     #include helper.h
     ```
     This will send unicode characters using the OS's default input channels.